 First preference will be given to approved CTS participants in good standing with open short positions wishing to close their position, as this is most effective for time and alignment contractually with the PX product.
 Should these parties not offer competitive bids for liquidation or show little interest, then step 2.

-Contact other CTS participants and seek bids for acceptance using paper, electronic or phone recorded voice media.
+Contact all CTS participants and seek bids for acceptance using paper, electronic or phone recorded voice media.

 Contact outside entities to solicit a full or remaining book bids.